trovdimi/wikilinks/README.md

 * `noreferrer` transitions somewhere (e.g., from browser’s address bar direct to article ) to an article in namespace 0
 * `other` transitions somewhere (the source is known but not relevant (no search engine no social media no wiki etc.)) to an article in namespace 0

+### createwikipedianetwork.py ###
+Creates the Wikipedia network in a graph tool format from the unique links extracted from the parser.

 ### createwikipedianetworkfromtransitions.py ###
-Creates a network from the transitions in the clickstream that could have been mapped to links in the `links`.
+Creates a network in a graph tool format from the transitions in the clickstream  that could have been mapped to links in the `links`.

 ## TODOS ##
 - import categories and assing a category to each article.